yeshapatel356/Twitter-Bot/README.md

 # Twitter-Bot
-A Twitter-bot is a program that integrates with the Twitter platform automatically replying to tweets.
+A Twitter-bot is a program that integrates with the Twitter platform automatically by replying to tweets.
 It created using Python script and Tweepy library.

 # Set Up
 1. To use Twitter bot,you need to have Python 3 installed on your system.